Kartik-Singhal26/Robot-Kinematic-Solver/README.md

 This file contains functions for calculating forward and inverse kinematics of the manipulator, it returns two posssible solution sets for each target.

 # PossibleConfiguration.py
 This file returns a solution from the possible set by comparing the joint distance between two successive targets.
-The pose with minimum joint distance is returned.
+The pose with minimum joint displacement is returned.

 # Reference_Trajectory.py
 It contains functions to plot a circular trajectory or a eight shaped trajectory